hcnode/mongoose-findcache/README.md

 	db: 0
 }));
 SomeModel = mongoose.model('someModel', schema);
-// findCache corresponding find method SomeModel.findCache({_id : 'id'}, 'select fields', 10).then(data => {
+// cache version of find method SomeModel.findCache({_id : 'id'}, 'select fields', 10).then(data => {
 	// data is fetched and cache into redis server expired after 10's });
-// aggregateCache corresponding aggregate method SomeModel.aggregateCache([pipelines...], 3600).then(date => {
+// cache version of aggregate method and provide promise return SomeModel.aggregateCache([pipelines...], 3600).then(date => {
 	// data is fetched and cache into redis server expired after one hour })